Premier Credentials.

 • Not taking steps to prevent infections

-• Prescribing or providing the wrong medication or medication dosage to a patient
+• Prescribe or provide the wrong medication or medication dosage to a patient

 • Failing to appropriately care for mother or child during pregnancy or birth, leading to birth injuries